 - Library workers who are new to children's services

 - Department managers or library directors with new children's services staff

 - Newly degreed youth services librarians

 - Any library worker who wants a refresher course in early literacy

-An Ohio Ready to Read early literacy trainer can come to your library to offer this workshop.
+If you want to offer this workshop for your entire staff, an Ohio Ready to Read early literacy trainer can come to your library to lead Early Literacy 101.
 To be eligible to host a free workshop at your library, you must arrange for 20-35 attendees.
 You may invite staff from neighboring and area libraries to participate, to reach a minimum of 20 library attendees.
 You may also open the workshop to area child care workers and other early childhood professionals, up to a maximum of 35 people.
 If you want to schedule a workshop but have fewer than 20 attendees, we can refer you to experienced independent Ready to Read trainers who can provide this workshop for a modest fee.